[tff_diclaimer]

 Overall, I’ve enjoyed training in my Adidas Dropset Trainers and think Adidas did a pretty good job on their first pass with this model.
 This is one of the first cross-training shoes that Adidas has produced that I think delivers a really stable and consistent construction for serious training.

-I’m excited to see the growth and progression of the Adidas Dropset Trainers line and think this is a solid model for the recreational lifter in need of a consistent cross-training shoe.
+I’m excited to see the growth and progression of the Adidas Dropset Trainers line.
+This is a solid model for recreational lifters who need a consistent cross-training shoe.

 If you have any questions on the Dropset Trainers, drop a comment below or reach out to me personally via Instagram (@jake_boly).